-- The primary settling tanks (PSTs) allow the solid material within the wastewater to be easily separated by settling to the bottom or floating to the surface for removal. - Currently, three PSTs (#1, #8, and #11) of the 11 are functioning. - PST #1 has been repaired and was back online on July 18, 2022. - MES has cleaned PST #7, and the parts necessary to make the repairs have arrived.
-PST #7 is scheduled to be online the week of September 26, 2022. - Baltimore City Department of Public Works (DPW) is focusing on the remaining PSTs. - Two PSTs (#2 and #9) are expected to be online by January 2023. - PST #2 cleaning is complete.
-The drive unit and mechanism were removed on August 2, 2022 for the completion of repairs. - PST #7 is scheduled to be online by mid-September 2022. - PST #10 is expected to be online by April 2023. - Two PSTs (#3 and #4) are expected to be online by August 2023. - Completion dates for two PSTs (#5 and #6) are to be determined. - PST #5 is being cleaned by DPW contractors.
-Repairs are expedited to be completed in the fall 2023, and can be expedited once either PST #2 or #9 is returned to service. - PST #6 cleaning is being delayed until the odor masking system is received. - Odor complaints were received beginning on August 15, 2022 from Baltimore County residents downwind of the WWTP sludge lagoons where the sludge/wastewater is being stored.
+- The primary settling tanks (PSTs) allow the solid material within the wastewater to be easily separated by settling to the bottom or floating to the surface for removal. - o Schedule: - Currently, three PSTs (#1, #8, and #11) of the 11 are functioning. - PST #1 has been repaired and was back online on July 18, 2022. - PST #7 is scheduled to be online by September 2022. - MES has cleaned PST #7, and is now awaiting parts to make the repairs. - Baltimore City Department of Public Works (DPW) is focusing on the remaining PSTs. - Two PSTs (#2 and #9) are expected to be online by January 2023. - PST #2 is 85% cleaned.
+Inspection revealed damage to the floor.
+Repairs will be necessary. - o PST #10 is expected to be online by April 2023. - Two PSTs (#3 and #4) are expected to be online by August 2023. - Completion dates for two PSTs (#5 and #6) are to be determined.

+o PST #5 is being cleaned by DPW contractors.

-- As of August 19, 2022, the contractor is adding wood chips to the sludge as a bulking material to reduce/eliminate odors. - Baltimore City is conducting air monitoring in accordance with the requirements of its air permit.
+- Odor complaints were received beginning on August 15, 2022 from Baltimore County residents downwind of the WWTP sludge lagoons where the sludge/wastewater is being stored. - As of August 19, 2022, the contractor is adding wood chips to the sludge as a bulking material to reduce/eliminate odors - Baltimore City is conducting air monitoring in accordance with the requirements of its air permit.